-Visitors can climb 257 steps from the base of the CapeHatteras Lighthouse to the top of the 208-foot-tall structure daily from thethird Friday in April through Columbus Day.
+Visitors can climb 257 steps from the base of the CapeHatteras Lighthouse to the top of the 208-foot-tall structure daily from mid-April through mid-October.

 Bodie Island Lighthouse

 The present-day Bodie Island Lighthouse was built in 1872 and is the third lighthouse to be built on the site since 1848.
-The first lighthouse-a 54-foot-tall tower that suffered from structural issues-had to be torn down once it started leaning to one side just two years after its completion.
-The second tower-which was 80 feet tall and constructed in 1859-was destroyed during the Civil War in 1861 by Confederate troops who feared the structure would be used by enemy Union forces.
+The first lighthouse was a 54-foot-tall tower that suffered from structural issues and had to be torn down once it started leaning to one side just two years after its completion.
+The second tower, which was 80 feet tall and constructed in 1859, was destroyed during the Civil War in 1861 by Confederate troops who feared the structure would be used by enemy Union forces.

 Currituck Beach Lighthouse

 Outer Banks vacationers who have visited the historic village of Corolla are likely familiar with the popular Currituck Beach Lighthouse.
 Construction on the Currituck Beach Lighthouse began in 1873, and, unlike its neighbors to the south, the 162-foot structure's red-brick exterior was left unpainted to differentiate it from other lighthouses on the Outer Banks.

 The lighthouse still serves as a navigational aid for mariners and is characterized by a 20-second flash cycle, in which its beacon stays on for 3 seconds and off for 17 seconds.
 The beam of light emitted from the Currituck Beach Lighthouse can be seen for 18 nautical miles.